wso2-attic/esb-connectors/clevertimcrm/clevertimcrm-connector/clevertimcrm-connector-1.0.0/README.txt

 	x)		contactTitle - Provide a proper value for a contact's title.
 Any string is applicable. xi)		taskName - Provide a preferred name for a task. xii)	taskLocation - Provide a preferred location for a task.
-Use a string other than 'Colombo'.
+Use a string other than 'Colombo'. xiii)	companyName - Provide a preferred name for the Company.

  6. Navigate to "{CLEVERTIM_CONNECTOR_HOME}/clevertim-connector/clevertim-connector-1.0.0/org.wso2.carbon.connector/" and run the following command.
       $ mvn clean install